sergobago/neural-punctuation/README.md

 # Punctuation restoration using Transformer model
 Project to train fast and accurate punctuation restoration neural network model for production on website.
+Project code works for all languages ​​and punctuations.

 ## Prerequirements
 * Python 3.9 for training